 Switched On Computing offers many ways to track the impact of computing lessons on pupils’ learning.
 Each unit includes a comprehensive list of differentiated learning outcomes, making it easy for teachers to check where pupils’ work fits with a set of age-related expectations.
 For the new edition we’ve added in a set of multiple-choice questions for each unit, encouraging the recall and application of what pupils have learnt.
 Using cloud-based tools such as Office 365 and Google Apps for Education, it’s easier than ever for pupils to build up a portfolio of their creative work, demonstrating how their skills and their thinking have developed over their years at the school.

 Miles Berry is the author of the Switched on Computing Teacher Books.
-He is principal lecturer in Computing Education at the University of Roehampton, and a board member of Computing At School, the BCS Academy of Computing, the National Centre for Computing Education and the CSTA.
+He is professor in Computing Education at the University of Roehampton, and a board member of Computing At School, the BCS Academy of Computing, the National Centre for Computing Education and the CSTA.
 He is a fellow of the BCS, RSA, HEA and Chartered College of Teaching, and a member of the Raspberry Pi Foundation.

 , Computing and ICT